 This course provides a solid framework for working with the unique challenges often faced when navigating polyamorous relationships.
 You’ll gain cultural competence with this marginalized population and learn how to help clients negotiate boundaries, navigate relationship challenges, and handle jealousy and other obstacles to connection.
 Working competently and confidently with polyamory can truly set you apart as a therapist.

-Polyamory and other Non-Monogamies in Therapy is a 6-hour online seminar, taught over 3 sessions, and focusing on clinical skills and challenges.
+Polyamory and other Non-Monogamies in Therapy is a 4-hour online course, taught with a mix of video and written materials.